michaeljclark/michaeljclark.github.io/asm.md

 #### Section Header

-Section Headers provice size, offset, type, alignment and flags of the sections contained within the ELF file.
+Section Headers provide size, offset, type, alignment and flags of the sections contained within the ELF file.
 Section headers are not required to execute a static binary but are necessary for dynamic linking as well as program linking.